martin-olivier/dylib/README.md

 ## Dylib Class

-The dylib class can load a dynamic library at runtime :
+The dylib class can load a dynamic library at runtime:
 ```c++
 dylib lib("./myDynLib.so");
 ```
-The dylib class can detect the file extension of the actual os using `dylib::extension` :
+The dylib class can detect the file extension of the actual os using `dylib::extension`:
 ```c++
 dylib lib("./myDynLib", dylib::extension);
 ```